 - You should choose a topic suitable for undergraduates in an introductory level class in your discipline.
 You could explain a concept, define a term, describe a process or demonstrate a procedure.
 It might be helpful to look through some of the undergraduate textbooks used in your department for ideas.

 - Members of your audience will play the role of students and will ask you questions related to the topic you present.
+This may mean that you will not finish everything you have prepared.
+This will not impact your score.

 Rating Your Performance